pratham-jaiswal/speedtest-app/README.md

 # SpeedTest App
-This is a simple SpeedTest app built using Kivy and Python.
+This is a simple speedtest app built using Kivy and Python.
 It allows users to test their internet connection speed by measuring download and upload speeds, as well as the ping.
 The app provides a user-friendly interface for initiating speed tests and displaying the results.
 It is converted into a [standalone executable file](https://github.com/pratham-jaiswal/speedtest-app/releases/tag/Latest) for ease of use and distribution.

 ## Use Case
 - Quickly assess your internet performance.